B.A. Business Administration, University of Washington, 1991

 LL.M.
 Taxation, New York University School of Law, 2000

 Danshera Cords is a Professor of Law at Albany Law School.
-She teaches and writes in the area of tax law.
-Her teaching is primarily in the areas of partnership tax, corporate tax, individual tax and tax policy.
-Professor Cords has also taught Business Organizations and Chinese Law.
+She primarily teaches and writes in the areas of individual, corporate, and partnership tax law, and tax and social policy.
+Her writing focuses on tax procedure, tax law and social justice, and disaster relief.
+Professor Cords has also taught civil procedure, business organizations, estate and gift tax, and Chinese law.

 Professor Cords' writing has been primarily in the areas of taxpayer rights and tax procedure.
 She speaks regularly around the country and has been repeatedly invited to speak on American Business and Tax Law in China.
 Beginning in the fall of 2013 she received an appointment as Distinguished Foreign Professor at the Shanghai University of International Business and Economics in China, a program sponsored by Shanghai Education Committee.
 She has also been invited to and has been a visiting professor at schools including Seattle University School of Law and University of Pittsburgh School of Law.